nikodemsokolowski/PL-temperature_and_power_Analyzer/README.md

 2. Under the latest release (e.g., `v1.0`), click on `PL_Analyzer.exe` to download it.
 3. Double-click the downloaded file to run the application.

+**Note for Windows Users**

+When you first run the application, Windows Defender SmartScreen may show a warning like "Windows protected your PC".
+This is because the application is from an unrecognized publisher.
+To run the program, simply:
+1. Click on **More info**.
+2. Click the **Run anyway** button.

 ### Option 2: Run from Source Code
 This option is for developers or users who want to modify the code.